Similarity-based Label Inference Attack against Training and Inference of Split Learning: Introduction

-Split learning is a popular distributed machine learning framework, where the full learning model is split on a layer-wise basis into multiple portions to be trained at the clients and server separately~\cite{gupta18, vepakomma18}.
-The service provider (or server) can neither be informed of the raw data (only sharing intermediate results) nor have access to the client-side learning model.
-As a result, split learning is regarded to be privacy-preserving in its architecture design.
+Split learning is a promising privacy-preserving distributed machine learning framework, where the full AI model is cut on a layer-wise basis into multiple portions to be trained at the participants (e.g., clients and servers) collaboratively~\cite{gupta18, vepakomma18}. the service provider (or server) can neither be informed of the raw data (only the intermediate results at the cut layer) nor have access to the client-side AI model.
+As a result, split learning is regarded to be privacy-preserving due to its architectural design.
 Recently, the effectiveness and efficiency of split learning have been studied via empirical experiments~\cite{vepakomma18, poirot19, koda19, singh19, abuadbba20, gao20, kim20, thapa21} and architecture designs~\cite{abedi20, turina20, ceballos20, jeon20, thapa20, palanisamy21, romanini21}.
 As a promising privacy-preserving distributed learning paradigm, split learning has attracted attention from various privacy-sensitive applications, such as medical platforms for healthcare~\cite{vepakomma18, poirot19, ha21spatio}, camera surveillance~\cite{ha21secure}, and wireless communications~\cite{koda19, koda20communication}.

-Fig.~\ref{fig:split-learning-setup} summarizes the widely-adopted split learning setups with and without sharing labels.
+Fig.~\ref{fig:split-learning-setup} summarizes the widely-adopted split learning setups with and without label protections.
+For ease of presentation, the learning model portions with/without the output layers are denoted by the top/bottom model in the rest of the paper.
 The basic steps of split learning are as follows.
-1) \textit{Local Inference:} The client runs the forward pass to the cut layer and reports the smashed data (i.e., features extracted from the raw data) to the server; 2) \textit{Server Inference and Training:} The server executes the inference on the remaining layers, computes the loss, trains the server-side model via back-propagation, and sends the gradients of smashed data to the client; and 3) \textit{Client Training:} The client finishes the training of the client-side model based on the received gradients.
-The operations in Fig.~\ref{fig:withlabel-split-learning} follow the standard steps above, where the client transmits the labels together with the smashed data to its trusted server.
+1) \textit{Local Inference:} The client runs the forward-pass to the cut layer and reports the smashed data (i.e., features extracted from the raw data) to the server; 2) \textit{Server Inference and Training:} The server executes the inference on the remaining layers, computes the loss, trains the server-side model via \textit{back-propagation}, and sends the gradients of smashed data to the client; and 3) \textit{Client Training:} The client finishes the training of the client-side model based on the received gradients.
+The operations in Fig.~\ref{fig:split-learning-setup}\subref{fig:withlabel-split-learning} follow the standard steps above, where the client transmits the labels together with the smashed data to its trusted server.